MED0001541378 – This website contains imagery which is not suitable for persons under the age of 18. Viewer discretion is advised.

 Method

 ENDOSCOPIC – Uses telescopes/cameras inserted via three small incisions made just inside the forehead hairline.
-The forehead is loosened and then the eyebrows elevated to a more youthful position.
+The forehead is loosened and then the eyebrows elevated to a higher position.
 Muscles that cause the frown lines is partly removed and downgraded.

 DIRECT – Skin is excised immediately above the eyebrows and results in scars there.